ginstrom/paladin-novel/manuscript/chapter-20.md

 But Gond's sword cut through their attacks like they were made of mist.
 Each stroke of the divine blade sent waves of courage through his allies, dispelling the lingering effects of the fear magic.
 Elena's blade found its mark, Thorek's hammer crushed shadow-stuff, and Silviana's magic bound the creatures in place.

 In moments, it was over.
-The Gorlatch clerics dissolved into wisps of darkness, their dying screams echoing with promises of vengeance.
+The clerics of Gorlatch dissolved into wisps of darkness, their dying screams echoing with promises of vengeance.

 "Well," Pell said from the doorway, where he'd arrived just in time to see the end of the fight.
 "That was educational."